paper-engineer/guides-to-life/docs/index.md

 This is placeholder text and the chapter links below are placeholders for testing.
 Today is not the day that this becomes a complete landing page.

-adding cards broke the chapter list for a while, and also, apparently it only like jpgs.
+adding cards broke the chapter list for a while, and also, apparently it only like jpgs. idk, we're trying this again with a png.

 {% include chapter-list.html %}